kenatiod/MUT/Understanding Machine Understanding.md

 Alice: *frowning* I have to say, Bob, I'm really uncomfortable with this whole idea of evaluating Claude's understanding of deception techniques.
 It just rubs me the wrong way.

 Bob: *brow furrowed* But Alice, you know as well as I do that deception is a crucial aspect of human social cognition.
 If we want the MUTT to truly assess machine understanding, we can't ignore it.

+{ Insert Fig. 5.1.10.1 -- portrait of Bob talking seriously to Alice }

 Alice: *shaking her head adamantly* There's a difference between recognizing deception and actively teaching AI systems how to deceive.
 I'm worried that by probing Claude's grasp of deceptive strategies, we're essentially giving it a playbook on how to manipulate and mislead.